conan-io/conan-io.github.io/_posts/2019-08-14-Creating-small-Linux-images-with-Buildroot.markdown

 Buildroot is a tool for automating the creation of Embedded Linux distributions.
 It builds the code for the architecture of the board so it was set up, all through an overview of Makefiles.
 In addition to being open-source, it is licensed under [GPL-2.0-or-later](https://spdx.org/licenses/GPL-2.0-or-later.html).

-If you want to know more about cross-compilation process, we have a blog post about it [here](https://blog.conan.io/2017/03/30/Cross-building-and-debugging-C-C++-libraries-for-the-Raspberry-PI.html).

 ## How to Install

 Before starting Buildroot installation, let's assume you have a Linux environment ready for building C projects, as well as tools for git, svn, and rsync.